 Politicians Want Power and Less Head-Ache

 The politics of the West has without doubt lurched Right….and a little more to the Right.
 The growing support of the alt-right movement is just one terrifying example.
-Seeing these opinions watered down by the likes of Trump and the Brexiteers in their campaigns even more so.
-We now watch as this sentiment grows across Europe.
+We are now witnessing this sentiment grow across Europe.

 People are struggling with immigration, difference, jobs, wealth and identity.
 That’s clear.
 However, politicians it seems have not decided to try and counter this with policy or progressive thinking but rather embraced the anger to turn it into votes…and power.